pooranis22/ECEN-676-PROJECT/README.md

     ./build_champsim.sh bimodal no no no no lru 1

-After build successful, sbatch the job_submits
+After build successful, sbatch the job_submits, the job scripts are under the job folder